 14. USING THE E-MONEY ACCOUNT

-14.1 We will credit any funds received from you to your E-Money Account.
+14.1 We will credit any funds received from you, or on behalf of you from third parties to your E-Money Account.

 14.2 Your E-Money Account can be used to: